vignettist/vignettist.github.io/_posts/2016-10-05-analyzing-images-social-interest.markdown

 <img src="/images/fulls/social-interest/non-geometric.png" class="chart image">

-This can be seen further by looking at the probability of randomly choosen image having n + 1 likes, given that it has at least n likes.
+This can be seen further by looking at the probability of randomly choosen image having $$n + 1$$ likes, given that it has at least $$n$$ likes.

 <img src="/images/fulls/social-interest/additional-likes.png" class="chart image">

-For an example, though any image on Facebook has a 91.0% chance of receiving at least one vote, an image with 22 likes has a 95.7% chance of receiving at least one additional vote, and image with 44 likes has a 97.2% chance of making it to 45.
+For an example, though any image on a Facebook wall has a 91.0% chance of receiving at least one vote, an image with 22 likes has a 95.7% chance of receiving at least one additional vote, and image with 44 likes has a 97.2% chance of making it to 45.

 So what is the distribution?
-We thought it looked log-normal, so let's try looking at the distribution of log-likes (defined as log_10(likes + 1).)
+We thought it looked log-normal, so let's try looking at the distribution of log-likes (defined as $$\log_{10}(\mathrm{likes} + 1)$$.)

 <img src="/images/fulls/social-interest/log-like.png" class="chart image">